Harjun751/skyhelix-helper/README.md

 ### Clicker?

 ### Rides
-- Early termination
-- Editing of the ride?
+- Editing of the ride? < cconsider the necessity of this.
+Maybe an undo ride button would fare better?
-- Manual generation?

 ### Setting page
 - theme
 - default options
+- seat config

 ## Styles/UX